oslokommune/okdata-cli/doc/permissions.md

 okdata permissions rm okdata:dataset:my-dataset janedoe okdata:dataset:read
 ```

-The `scope` parameter is optional for `rm`.
-When omitted, all permissions for
+The `scope` parameter is optional in both commands.
+When omitted, all
-the user on the given resource are revoked.
+permissions are granted or revoked for the user on the given resource.

 Both commands support additional `--team` and `--client` flags, which are used
 when the given user ID belongs to a team or a machine user, instead of a person